Fundament-Software/scopes/doc/docs/module-core.md

         :::scopes
         from (methodsof <object>) let method1 method2

-    now the imported methods are implicitly bound to `<object>` and can be called directly.
+    Now the imported methods are implicitly bound to `<object>` and can be called directly.

 *spice*{.property} `min`{.descname} (*&ensp;...&ensp;*)[](#scopes.spice.min "Permalink to this definition"){.headerlink} {#scopes.spice.min}